Frequently Asked Questions (FAQs)

 Abbey Line stations are well located within the areas they serve and are easily reachable on foot or by bike.
 There is limited parking available at St Albans Abbey, Park Street and Bricket Wood and a large car park at Watford Junction.

 St Albans Abbey, Watford Junction, Watford North and Garston stations are all served by Intalink bus services, which means a PlusBus ticket will cover the bus and train.

 See our Bus Connections page for further information.

 Is the Abbey Line accessible to those with mobility problems?

 Some of the Abbey Line stations have a large stepping distance down from the train, but a call will allow us to make sure that a member of staff is available, with a portable access ramp if necessary.

 If you need such assistance, you are normally requested to give 24 hours notice where possible.
-Please visit the London Midland assisted travel pages on their website at http://www.londonmidland.com/p/accessibility/ where you can find the relevant contact details.
+Please visit the London Northwestern Railway assisted travel pages on their website at https://www.londonnorthwesternrailway.co.uk/travel-information/accessible-travelwhere you can find the relevant contact details.

 Note: in 2009 a raised area of platform known as an Easier Access Area was installed at St Albans Abbey station.
 This reduces the gap between the platform and one of the train doors making it easier for passengers to get on and off the train.

 See our Fares page.
 For further information, refer to www.nationalrail.co.uk or call National Rail Enquiries on 03457 484950.